Tasks Involved in an Interior Broker Price Opinion – BPO

 In some cases, the interior inspection and opinion report may include an estimate for cleaning or trash-out or the cost to remove personal items and trash and clean the property.

 More thorough value adjustments can become available in comparables.
 If the agent is required to provide comparable property sales in their documents, they would do so and can be asked about adjustments they made to sales prices.
 Often a complete formal CMA, Comparative Market Analysis, is required, but adjustments must be made for damage or significant repair requirements.

 Payment Range and Additional Services

 Of course, in internal BPOs, more work is required so the compensation is greater.
 The ordering company may require other services, so it's hard to estimate what you would be paid.
 However, the range of payment for internal BPOs is frequently between $100 and $175.
 Additional services that might be required, frequently prepaid by the broker, are:

 - Damage repairs.

 - Boarding up the property.

-Generally, BPO customer will require that the real estate broker pay these expenses out of pocket.
+Generally, BPO customers will require that the real estate broker pay these expenses out of pocket.
 Reimbursement can frequently take 30 to 60 days.
 When foreclosures are at a high volume, a great many real estate professionals generate excellent income from BPOs.
 The broker should have good billing practices and follow-up in order to maintain profitability.

 Often, real estate professionals do not like doing BPOs, but they do them to have the inside track to get the listing from the lender after the foreclosure.
 This definitely puts some extra pressure on the real estate professional to do an accurate BPO.
-If they later get the listing and recommend a very different listing price, it can be a negative for their relationship with the lender.
+If they later get the listing and recommend a very different listing price, it can be negative for their relationship with the lender.